-It impressed Hilde that Bruce and his business partner Kevin Finley personally drove a truck to her dad’s residence in Nevada to pick up the collection.
-“They’re really nice guys and are very professional” she says.
-“They really know their stuff and that’s obvious.”
+It impressed Hilde that Bruce personally drove a truck to her dad’s residence in Nevada to pick up the collection.
+“He's a really nice guy and very professional” she says.
+“He really know his stuff and that’s obvious.”

 Another thing Hilde appreciated were the reserves put on each item.
 “It was important to me was that I get the best prices for the memorabilia my dad loved and worked most of his adult life to acquire,” she says.
 “I didn’t have to worry about something being sold below value.
 And everything was professionally photographed and put up on their site at no charge to me.
 I have been really happy with this company.
 I can’t say enough good things about them!”

 Hilde was most happy with the proceeds she received, however.
 Her dad had left behind a collection he had been amassing since 1960s, including items from World War I, World War II, the Civil War and Spanish American War: Cases full of uniforms, headgear, flags, medals, and ephemera such as letters from soldiers to their loved ones back home.
 “After the first auction, I received a check for “$27,000, and that was for only a portion of the collection,” she says.
 “I was thrilled.”

 Hilde sold the remainder of the collection in the next few auctions over the course of a year, and ended up with about $100,000.
 “It was a great experience overall,” says Hilde.